⏱️ 6 minute read

 Projected Total Profit

-- Projected Total is defined as the total profit expected when the project is completed.
-It is calculated using Projected Total Billable Time and Projected Total Cost.
+Projected Total is defined as the total profit expected when the project is completed.
+It's calculated using Projected Total Billable Time and Projected Total Cost.

 - Projected Total = $700

-- Margin is defined as the percentage revenue remaining after all costs and expenses are deducted.
+Margin is defined as the percentage of revenue remaining after all costs and expenses are deducted.

 Estimated Margin